gdossena/DemographicsLab/README.md

 Additional controls
 -------------------

-Select the checkbox called "pop. size" if you want the size of the dots in the scatter plot as being proportional to the population size of each country.
+Select the checkbox called "pop. size" if you want the size of the dots in the scatter plot to be proportional to the population size of each country.

 Choose a specific country from the dropdown menu if you want to follow it along the evolution, or if you just want to know which dot is which country.